Applied Linguistics Faculty

 Gary J. Ockey, (M.A., University of Utah, Ph.D., University of California, Los Angeles), Professor, investigates second language assessments, with a focus on the use of technology and quantitative methods to better measure oral communication.
 His books include Assessing L2 Listening: Moving Towards Authenticity (co-authored), John Benjamins (2018), and Another Generation of Fundamental Considerations in Language Assessment: A Festshrift in honor of Lyle F. Bachman (Co-editor), Springer, 2020.
 He has published in various journals, including Applied Linguistics, Language Learning, Language Assessment Quarterly, Language Testing, Modern Language Journal, and TESOL Quarterly.
 He was the Co-founder of the Language Assessment Research Conference (LARC), has served as the Editor of the TOEFL Research Report Series, and is currently an editor of Language Assessment Quarterly.

 Jim Ranalli, (M.A., University of Birmingham; Ph.D., Iowa State University), Assistant Professor, investigates connections between L2 academic writing, self-regulated learning, and technology.
 His research has been funded by the National Science Foundation and has been published in Assessing Writing, CALICO Journal, Computer-Assisted Language Learning, Educational Psychology, Journal of Second Language Writing, Language Learning & Technology, and other publications.
-He is an associate editor of Language Learning & Technology and, together with Volker Hegelheimer, he is editing a special issue of Language Learning & Technology on Automated Writing Evaluation, which will appear in June 2022.
+He is an associate editor of Language Learning & Technology and, together with Volker Hegelheimer, is guest-editing a special issue of the journal focusing on Automated Writing Evaluation, which will appear in June 2022.
 He teaches graduate and undergraduate courses in teaching methodology, computer-assisted language learning, and linguistics, and serves as co-coordinator of ISU’s English Placement Test.